neuronlabs/neuron-examples/server/jsonapi/README.md

 One of the `APIs` that could be applied to it is [github.com/neuronlabs/neuron-extensions/server/http/api/jsonapi](https://github.com/neuronlabs/neuron-extensions/tree/master/server/http/api/jsonapi).

-It is an API for the models defined in a `json:api` specification.
+It is an API for the models defined in t `json:api` specification.
 More details about this specification could be found here - [https://jsonapi.org/](https://jsonapi.org/).

 It implements all the endpoint types, as well as all the queries defined in the specification.

 What's more it supports filtering the search results by providing it's filtering system.
-A query parameter - `filter[field][$operator]=value` on the `List` endpoint would filter the results in a user defined way.
+A query parameter - `filter[field][$operator]=value` on the `List` endpoint would filter the results in t user defined way.

 With the possibility of sorting, paginating, including relations and filtering it makes this API very powerful.